-PEIR Mitigation Measure M-AQ-4: Siting of Uses that Emit PM{2.5} or DPM and Other TACs, requires analysis of operational emissions for new development that would generate substantial levels of TACs as part of everyday operations, whether from stationary or mobile sources.
-The proposed project would use backup batteries in lieu of backup diesel generators and does not propose any other sources that would emit DPM or other toxic air contaminants.
+PEIR Mitigation Measure M-AQ-4: Siting of Uses that Emit PM2.5 or DPM and Other TACs, requires analysis of operational emissions for new development that would generate substantial levels of TACs as part of everyday operations, whether from stationary or mobile sources.
+The proposed project does not propose the use of backup generators and does not propose other sources of toxic air contaminants.
 For these reasons, PEIR Mitigation Measure M-AQ-4 is not applicable to the proposed project.